myr4j/Sorbonne_Master_IBI_SBI/README.md

 This repository is for students from Université Paris I La Sorbonne following the class "Analyse des données avec python"

 # Install locally
-Download and install git bash
+- Download and install git bash
-Open it and move to your home
+- Open it and move to your home
+- Clone the repo (git clone {url})
+- Change directory